spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization-headless.md

 - A/B Testing

-For custom frontends or mobile application it's recommended to use Algolia SDK for specific framework or platform and use built-in Algolia UI components.
+For custom frontends or mobile applications, it's recommended to use the Algolia SDK for a specific framework or platform and the built-in Algolia UI components.
 They already support event tracking for most of the required events.

 For Web